joe-speedboat/workshop.container/22 Kubernetes workload (ho).md

    wget https://raw.githubusercontent.com/joe-speedboat/workshop.docker/main/files/k8s/nodered/$r
 done
 ```
-Pleas download this files as mentioned above and then look at this files and try to match the resources to the drawing below.
+Please download this files as mentioned above and then look at this files and try to match the resources to the drawing below.

 ## Understand k8s resources